-- (a) Further to Section 5.17.3 of the Periodic Report in the matter of the petition filed by DBS to the High Court of Justice against the powers of the Minister of Communications to intervene regarding the injection of funds into DBS, and the matter of the appeal filed by DBS regarding the conditions of the merger with the Company, see the update to section 1.1 above. - (b) In May 2005, arbitration proceedings commenced between DBS and Play TV Ltd., the producer of the "Playboy" and "Adult" channels (hereinafter: "Play TV" and the "Channels") regarding an argument by DBS regarding its right to rescind the agreement, and regarding other claims by Play TV as to performance of the Agreement.
+- (a) On March 20, 2005, the District Court in Jerusalem held that jurisdiction to hear the claim filed by the Company in the matter of the decision of the Minister of Communications dated December 31, 2004, and the decision of the Minister of Communications dated February 14, 2005, obtained to the High Court of Justice (see update to clause 1.1 above).
+DBS subsequently filed a petition to in the same court on April 7, 2005, which has not yet been heard. - (b) In May 2005, arbitration proceedings commenced between DBS and Play TV Ltd., the producer of the "Playboy" and "Adult" channels (hereinafter: "Play TV" and the "Channels") regarding an argument by DBS regarding its right to rescind the agreement, and regarding other claims by Play TV as to performance of the Agreement.
 Following an application for interim relief submitted by Play TV, the arbitrator decided, on June 9, 2005, that DBS would not be able to offer an erotic channel produced by another supplier at a cheaper rate than the "Adult" Channel, and that DBS would not display that channel as a preferable channel the Play TV Channels.
 On June 22, 2005, the parties submitted their pleadings to the arbitrator.
 In the claim filed by DBS, DBS petitioned for declaratory relief under which the agreement between the parties had been legally voided due to the broadcast of a film on the Channel, on three separate occasions, the content of which contravened the provisions of the Communications Law, and the Council's resolutions (hereinafter: the "Film").
 In a suit filed by Play TV, it claims the sum of NIS 6,159,800, based on Play TV's claims regarding campaigns run by DBS, under which the Channels and films produced by Play TV were offered at a reduced price, without this being coordinated with it, and regarding various errors in DBS reports, on the basis of which, the consideration paid to Play TV is prescribed.
-Play TV also applied for declaratory relief under which the notice of rescission of the agreement was given unlawfully, that the monetary sanction imposed by the Council for broadcast of the Film be paid by the parties in equal shares, award of a mandamus order regarding broadcast of an "Adult" channel in a pay-pernight (PPN) viewing format, and comparison of its price as against the price of another erotic channel broadcast as part of DBS's broadcasts, and other auxiliary relief.
+Play TV also applied for declaratory relief under which the notice of rescission of the agreement was given unlawfully, that the monetary sanction imposed by the Council for broadcast of the Film be paid by the parties in equal shares, award of a mandamus order regarding broadcast of an "Adult" channel in a pay-per-night (PPN) viewing format, and comparison of its price as against the price of another erotic channel broadcast as part of DBS's broadcasts, and other auxiliary relief.
 The parties' responses to the mutual claims have yet to be filed.
 DBS gave notice to Play TV that notwithstanding its claims, ex gratia until the arbitrator's ruling on the matter, DBS would suspend the operative results of rescission of the agreement between the parties and would continue to act in accordance with the provisions of it.
-The file is in the evidence stage at present.
-At this stage, DBS's legal counsel are unable to assess the outcome of this dispute ...
+At this stage, DBS's legal counsel are unable to assess how this dispute might end.

-(c) For further updates on legal proceedings, see Notes 6A(22), 6A(23), 6A(24) and 6A(26)(a) to the financial statements of the Company for the period ended September 30, 2005, and section 1.1 above.
+(c) For further updates on legal proceedings, see Notes 6A(16), 6A(17), and 6A(19)(a) to the financial statements of the Company for the period ended June 30, 2005, and Section 1.1 above.

-November 16, 2005 Date

-Bezeq - The Israel Telecommunication Corp.
+August 2,2005 Date Bezeq - The Israel Telecommunication Corp.
 Ltd.

-Names and titles of signatories: Moshe Arkin, Chairman of the Board of Directors Yacov Gelbard, CEO
+Names and titles of signatories: Hava Shechter, Member of the Board (Chairperson of the approval meeting) Amnon Dick, CEO